-Demandbase Custom MCP Client Quickstart
+Build a Custom MCP Client

 The steps are language agnostic.
 You can implement them with any HTTP client, JSON parser, browser launcher, hosted HTTPS redirect handler, and secure token store.

-• Demandbase MCP enabled for your account.
+• Model Context Protocol (MCP) must be enabled for your Demandbase account.

 • A hosted HTTPS redirect URI for your application.